nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extension**

-- 3a.
-The person is alreadly pinned.
+- 2a.
+The person is already pinned.

-  - 3a1.
-System shows duplicate pinned message.
+  - 2a1.
+System shows duplicated pin message.

     Use case ends.